Sales

 sales presentation

 Whatever.
-That didn’t last and almost as soon as there was enough professionally developed commercial software the industry tanked.
-For ten long years corresponding to the long wait for client-server to be available, few organizations bought much other than ERP systems to prepare for end of century and four-digit dates.
+That didn’t last, and almost as soon as there was enough professionally developed commercial software, the industry tanked.
+For ten long years, corresponding to the long wait for client-server to be available, few organizations bought much other than ERP systems to prepare for the end of the century and four-digit dates.

 The sales profession underwent a significant change in that decade.
 We went from being free agents doing what we needed to do to sell something (and make a living) to armies of highly regimented soldiers selling by the book.
 Every organization I worked for in that era implemented a sales methodology — do this, then that, then prepare contracts.
 Simple, except that it wasn’t.
 There were too many exceptions.